 - difficulty sleeping

 - cold or sweaty hands

 Determining which condition you have is an important first step in ensuring your symptoms are treated appropriately.
 Take note of your specific symptoms and talk with your doctor about what you’re experiencing, when you’re experiencing it, and how often you’re experiencing it.
 All of that information can help him or her make an educated diagnosis.

 Believe you may be experiencing depression or anxiety?
-Talking with your doctor is the first step toward diagnosis and treatment.
+Talking with your doctor is the first step toward diagnosis and treatment; telemedicine options are available.
+Don’t have a doctor?
 Find a doctor here.